Digital tachograph company cards

 Like the analogue tachograph, the digital unit records driver activity times - driving, other work, rest and breaks.
 However unlike the analogue, which records only to a record sheet, the digital units will record to the driver smart card and also hold the information in the Vehicle Unit (VU).

 For the system to work however, the data needs to be ‘locked in’ to your company before you start operating the vehicle and then ‘locked out’ when your use has finished.
-It is not possible to ‘lock in’ data retrospectively and that data would remain open for all to view.
+It is not possible to ‘lock in’ data retrospectively and that data would stay open for all to view.

-How to apply for a company card
+How to apply for a company card - first application

 Checking your card has malfunctioned